 Reduce, refine and replace

-FOUR PAWS advocates the EU-wide withdrawal of all cage systems for laying hens.
-We call on food manufacturers to change their procurement policies and refrain from using cage eggs in their products.
-Retailers should also stop the sale of food products containing cage eggs.
+FOUR PAWS advocates for the end of all cage systems for laying hens.
+We call on food manufacturers to change their procurement policies and refrain from using caged eggs in their products.
+Retailers should also stop the sale of food products containing caged eggs.
 Instead, we urge the processed food industry to shift to using eggs exclusively from free-range farms and shift from the overall use of eggs in their products whenever possible.